Quotas, virtual machine size restrictions, and region availability in Azure Kubernetes Service (AKS)

 Restricted VM sizes

 Each node in an AKS cluster contains a fixed amount of compute resources such as vCPU and memory.
 If an AKS node contains insufficient compute resources, pods might fail to run correctly.
-To ensure that the required kube-system pods and your applications can reliably be scheduled, don't use the following VM SKUs in AKS:
+To ensure the required kube-system pods and your applications can be reliably scheduled, don't use the following VM SKUs in AKS:

 For more information on VM types and their compute resources, see Sizes for virtual machines in Azure.